Graham Stewart Thomas' winter garden at Polesden Lacey

 The unsung beauty of the winter garden

 Few people realise that Thomas’ expertise stretched beyond the gentle splendour of the rose garden.
 But Polesden Lacey’s Winter Garden is an iconic example of the sheer breadth of his creative vision.
 Tucked away behind the gardener’s cottage in a quiet corner of the formal gardens, the Winter Garden blooms with vibrant colour and fragrance during the coldest months of the year when the rose blossoms and other summer flowers have all gone over.
+He wrote a best-selling book called ‘Colour In The Winter Garden’ in 1957, a time when few people considered Winter to be a time for enjoying the garden, but the only Winter Garden designed by Thomas left in existence is the one here at Polesden Lacey.

 Colour and fragrance